FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/subaccountid.md

 | Data type       | String          |
 | Allows nulls    | True          |
 | Value format    | \<not specified> |

-* Where a provider doesn't support a sub account construct, use the BillingAccountId value

 ## Introduced (version)

 0.5